Unified Framework for Identity and Imagined Action Recognition from EEG patterns: Related works

-The data used in this research comes from the PhysioNet dataset~\cite{goldberger2000physiobank,schalk2004bci2000} for motor movement/imagery (MMI), collected and processed using the BCI2000 software system.
-The EEG data are recorded using 64 electrodes, with a sampling rate of 160Hz, and positioned according to the international 10-10 system (excluding electrodes Nz, F9, F10, FT9, FT10, A1, A2, TP9, TP10, P9, and P10).
-The dataset was collected by having 109 human subjects perform a number of guided operations, which involve both the real and imagined movement of body parts in response to visual stimuli.
-The EEG activity recorded during these sessions is then assembled in different ways, to define the various recognition tasks addressed in this paper: action recognition, user identification, and user verification.
 The data collection sessions were structured as follows.
 Each of the 109 subjects performed 14 so-called ``runs'': a one-minute baseline run with open eyes, a one-minute baseline run with closed eyes, and three run cycles of the following four tasks: \begin{enumerate} \item Task 1: a visual target is shown on either the left or right side of a screen.
 The subject opens and closes either the left or the right hand (depending on the target position). \item Task 2: a visual target is shown on either the left or right side of a screen.
 The subject \textit{imagines} opening and closing either the left or the right hand. \item Task 3: a visual target is shown on either the top or bottom side of a screen.
 If the target is on the top, the subject opens and closes both hands.
-If the target is on the bottom, the subject opens and closes both feet. \item Task 4: a visual target is shown on either the top or bottom side of a screen.
+If the target is on the bottom, the subject opens and closes both feet (by contraction of the toes). \item Task 4: a visual target is shown on either the top or bottom side of a screen.
 If the target is on the top, the subject \textit{imagines} opening and closing both hands.
 If the target is on the bottom, the subject imagines opening and closing both feet. \end{enumerate} Each of these four tasks, for each of the three cycles, lasts for 2 minutes, alternating 4 seconds of action to 4.2 seconds of rest.
 For all of our experiments, we focused on the usage of EEG data recorded while the subjects were performing imagined actions, or resting.